valtido/sentry-docs/src/collections/_documentation/clients/elixir/index.md

 &nbsp;
 ## Filtering Events

-If you would like to prevent certain exceptions, the `:filter` configuration option allows you to implement the `Sentry.EventFilter` behaviour.
+If you would like to prevent certain exceptions, the `:filter` configuration option allows you to implement the `Sentry.EventFilter` behavior.
 The first argument is the exception to be sent, and the second is the source of the event. `Sentry.Plug` will have a source of `:plug`, `Sentry.Logger` will have a source of `:logger`, and `Sentry.Phoenix.Endpoint` will have a source of `:endpoint`.
 If an exception does not come from either of those sources, the source will be nil unless the `:event_source` option is passed to `Sentry.capture_exception/2`

 A configuration like below will prevent sending `Phoenix.Router.NoRouteError` from `Sentry.Plug`, but allows other exceptions to be sent.